How 28 Real Estate Investors Completed Their First Investment Deal

 The next most common timeline between becoming interested in real estate and putting a deal under contract is 6 months to a year.
 In fact, this is where I fall – I had my first deal under contract (a single family residence) within 10 months.

-Similarly, it took Garrett White 9 months before purchasing his first investment – a single family residence.
+Similarly, it took Garrett White 9 months before purchasing his first real estate investment – a single family residence.
 Tom Lipps was in the research phase for 6 months (reading blogs and books and listening to podcasts) before finding the right property 3 months later, for a total of 9 months.
 Kris Bennett had two apartment deals fall through, continued on his search and eventually succeeded in closing on a self-storage deal 12 months after starting his search.

 Other investors who fall within the 6 months to 1-year time range were Sean Morrissey (9 months), John Jacobus and Kurt Schuepfer (11 months) and Justin Silverio (12 months).